Sky News

 • Specified and Designed the studio lighting for all the studios in use and at that time, together with a resilient control system of hardware and software, all bespoke designed around the needs of, and feedback from, the operational end-users, in addition to personal operational experience.

-He designed and built not just the lighting of their regular studio output, but built or refurbished all the dedicated Sky News studios across London.
+He designed not just the lighting of their regular studio output, but built or refurbished all the dedicated Sky News studios across London.
 In addition, he was the Lighting Director for the majority of their major one-off and recurring productions elsewhere on the Sky Campus in both General Purpose Studios and Office spaces, as well as their biggest Outside Broadcasts.

 Info

-Prime Minister Debates.
+Prime Minister Debates

 So, roll on a then-legally-fixed nice and predictable 5 year delay until the next one.
 Nobody could then have predicted the utter carnage the next five years would result in!